-Accelerated Nursing Programs: Facts and Advice from Nurses Who Did It
+Accelerated Nursing Program Advice from Nurses Who Did It

-Accelerated nursing programs are specifically designed for students who already have a bachelor’s degree in another field.
+This fast-track nursing program is specifically designed for students who already have a bachelor’s degree in another field.

-Your bachelor of art degree is proudly hung on your wall.
+Your Bachelor of Arts degree proudly hangs on your wall.
 The only problem?
-You want to become a registered nurse (without having to commit to many more years of school).
+You want to become a registered nurse—without having to commit to many more years of school.

-You’re not the only one and nursing schools have heard the call.
-According to the American Association of Colleges of Nursing (AACN), more than 17,725 students were enrolled in accelerated nursing programs in 2016.
+You’re not the only one, and nursing schools have heard the call.
+According to the American Association of Colleges and Nursing (AACN), more than 23,354 students were enrolled in accelerated nursing programs in 2018.

 These programs shouldn’t be confused with RN-to-BSN programs, which are designed for current nurses looking to advance their career.
-These programs take about two years to complete.
+RN-to-BSN programs take about two years to complete.

-Keep reading to find out about accelerated nursing program prerequisites, online learning and what to expect in class and after graduation.
+Learn more about program prerequisites, online learning, and what to expect in class and after graduation.

-“It was a really good mix,” Criner, who returned to school after 10 years, says.
+“It was a really good mix,” says Criner, who returned to school after 10 years.
 “It was a second career or people who had decided [to go into nursing] later in college.
 They were supportive and we studied together.”

-A natural concern for accelerated nursing program students is re-entering campus life, but as Criner points out, it’s not like freshman year of college.
+A natural concern for accelerated nursing program students is returning to campus life, but as Criner points out, it’s not like freshman year of college.
 There are no dorms or learning how to do laundry for the first time.
 The sole focus is on nursing and gaining clinical experience.